-- Matches zero or more occurrences of any character except for the forward slash (/) and the question mark (?). - Doesn't span multiple levels in a URL. - Cannot be escaped.
-Therefore, the backslash character (\) or other characters cannot be used to escape the hyphenasterisk-hyphen, like this \--. - Cannot be used in the same rule as the multi-level wildcard () or a regular expression.
+- Matches zero or more occurrences of any character except for the forward slash (/) and the question mark (?). - Does not span multiple levels in a URL. - Cannot be escaped.
+Therefore, the backslash character (\) or other characters cannot be used to escape the hyphen-asterisk-hyphen, like this \--. - Cannot be used in the same rule as the multi-level wildcard () or a regular expression.